 Our main mission at Haynes Acupuncture on the Gold Coast is to restore all patients to full health, whether that is physically, mentally or emotionally.
 The clinic offers a treatment of the whole person, taking the time to establish the cause of certain problems or uncertainties, then developing a step by step plan to help you.

-Spring is here, and all over the place we’re clearing out our winter clothes, amping up our exercise programs and lightening our diets.
+Spring is well and truly here and all over the place we’re switching up our clothes, amping up our exercise programs and lightening our diets.
 According to Traditional Chinese Medicine (TCM), spring is perfect for creating, cleansing, activity, movement, growth, and renewal.

 The liver is responsible for maintaining the smooth flow of Qi (energy) and blood.
 It also helps our emotions flow smoothly, so mood swings or anger and bad moods can come from unbalanced liver Qi.
 Some other symptoms are headaches at the top of the head, high blood pressure, tendon problems and eye issues, such as blurry vision, floaters, dry or itchy eyes, or a change in vision.
 Since the liver has a close relationship with the Stomach, digestive issues like indigestion, bloating and burping can occur, especially in springtime.